thamara/time-to-leave/DEVELOPMENT.md

 More information on jest settings available for use can be seen [on jest's docs](https://jestjs.io/docs/en/cli#running-from-the-command-line).

 Note: Although possible to run just a few tests, it's highly suggested that you run all tests when changing the code.

+## Adding new dependencies

+We are trying to keep exact versions in the package.json file so that every user that runs `npm install` gets similar results.
+`npm install --save` adds packages by default with a `^` notation, that indicates freedom to install versions above the specified.
+Thus, if you are adding a new dependency, you must use `npm install --save --save-exact` to add a specific version to the list of dependencies.

 ## Releasing